arvinsim/minimal-es6-webpack-boilerplate/README.md

 # minimal-es6-webpack-boilerplate

-A minimal boilerplate webpack configuration for es6 support
+A minimal boilerplate webpack configuration for es2015 support.